Chocolate Mousse Cake with Ladyfingers

 - When I finally located some, I snatched up two packages knowing I was way overdue to make this cake.
 Even though the packages stated 3 ounces on the label, it took part of a 3rd package to cover my loaf pan.
 So back to the market I went!

 - PRO-Tip: Beware that the mousse layer of this cake contains raw eggs.
-If you plan to feed this dessert to any children, older folks or anyone who has a suppressed immune system, you need to find some pasteurized eggs.
+If you plan to feed this dessert to any children, older folks, or anyone who has a suppressed immune system, you need to find some pasteurized eggs.
+See below how to pasteurize at home.

-- If you’re a mousse lover, but worried about salmonella, I have a chocolate truffle mousse that’s actually cooked so safe for all.
+- If you’re a mousse lover but worried about salmonella, I have a chocolate truffle mousse that’s actually cooked so it’s safe for all.
 But it wouldn’t necessarily work in this cake without some trial runs.

 - As with many of my desserts, I use an offset spatula to smooth and level the mousse and spread the whipped cream over the cake.